Easy eco-friendly swaps for a sustainable Christmas

 Christmas cards are a lovely way to let people know you’re thinking of them.
 Plantable versions of the festive staple let you give back to the environment at the same time.

-This 10-pack is illustrated with Christmas florals and printed on seeded paper, which can be planted once read.
+This 10-pack is illustrated with Christmas cheer and printed on seeded paper, which can be planted once read.
 Plant within two years for a blooming garden and happier bees!

 We also love the recyclable cards from Wildflower Favours.
 This eco-friendly brand is committed to saving the bees.
 Each card comes with a packet of British wildflower seeds, grown without pesticides.